 Introduction to Nanotechnology

 Introduction to Nanotechnology provides a broad overview of nanotechnology, discussing the fundamental science of nanotechnology and its applications to engineering, biomedical, and environmental fields.
 We will discuss the interdisciplinary nature of nanotechnology and how the different basic sciences merge to create the field.

 The course provides a background of the understanding, motivation, implementation, impact, future, and implications of nanotechnology.
 The course will also discuss specific applications of nanotechnology in electronic devices, biomedical fields, environmental solutions, and energy production.
 This class is suitable for high school students interested in gaining a fundamental knowledge of nanoscience, in understanding current applications of nanotechnology, and in learning about future prospects in this field.
-A field trip to the Boston Science Museum will enhance the classroom learning experience.
 Class presentations and weekly quizzes will allow the students to demonstrate their understanding of the material.

 By the end of the course, the students will have gained knowledge in the following areas:

 - What nanotechnology is